chinapedia/wikipedia.abstract.en/Page/Obsidian.md

 Obsidian can be used to make extremely sharp knives, and obsidian blades are a type of glass knife made using naturally occurring obsidian instead of manufactured glass.
 Obsidian is used by some surgeons for scalpel blades, although this is not approved by the US Food and Drug Administration (FDA) for use on humans.
 Well-crafted obsidian blades, as with any glass knife, can have a cutting edge many times sharper than high-quality steel surgical scalpels, the cutting edge of the blade being only about 3 nanometers thick.[46]
 Even the sharpest metal knife has a jagged, irregular blade when viewed under a strong enough microscope; when examined even under an electron microscope an obsidian blade is still smooth and even.[47]
 One study found that obsidian incisions produced fewer inflammatory cells and less granulation tissue at seven days, in a group of rats, although no differences were found after 21 days.[48]
 Don Crabtree produced obsidian blades for surgery and other purposes,[49] and has written articles on the subject.
 Obsidian scalpels may currently be purchased for surgical use on research animals.[50]

-Pig.snowobsidian.jpgs.]]
+s.]]
 Obsidian is also used for ornamental purposes and as a gemstone.[51]
 It presents a different appearance depending on how it is cut: in one direction it is jet black, while in another it is glistening gray.
 "Apache tears" are small rounded obsidian nuggets often embedded within a grayish-white perlite matrix.

 Plinths for audio turntables have been made of obsidian since the 1970s; e.g. the grayish-black SH-10B3 plinth by Technics.